 The attorneys at Chisholm Chisholm & Kilpatrick may be able to help you with your long-term disability claim.
 Call us today at (800) 544-9144 for a free case evaluation with a member of our team.

 COPD, a highly progressive disease, is the fourth leading cause of death in the United States.
 Many people, upward of sixteen million, live with this disease every day.
 There is no cure for COPD, so making lifestyle changes and taking medication is crucial to mitigating its effects.

 Less air flows in and out of the airways of the lungs when someone suffers from COPD.
 There are a few reasons why this can occur: the airways and air sacs of the lungs lose their elasticity; the walls between the air sacs are destroyed; the walls become inflamed; or the airways become clogged with mucus.

-COPD is an umbrella term for two conditions: emphysema and chronic bronchitis.
+COPD is an umbrella term for two lung diseases: emphysema and chronic bronchitis.
 While it is possible to only have one of these conditions, many have both simultaneously.

 Emphysema affects the alveoli (air sacs), which are located at the end of the bronchioles (small air passages).
 Emphysema occurs when excessive exposure to cigarette smoke, gasses, and other toxic fumes destroys these air sacs.